Mitigating the Stability-Plasticity Dilemma in Adaptive Train Scheduling with Curriculum-Driven Continual DQN Expansion: Curriculum Design for the Train Scheduling Problem

 \section{Curriculum Design for the Train Scheduling Problem}

 To construct an effective curriculum, it is essential to consider task generation, sequencing, and transfer learning.
 A well-designed curriculum improves both accuracy and speed by breaking down the train scheduling problem into distinct subproblems enabling better performance and faster convergence.

-In designing our curriculum for the TSP, we focused on addressing four key challenges integral to efficient rail system management:
+Our approach specifically targets four key challenges essential for TSP:

 \begin{itemize} \item \textbf{Pathfinding}: An agent is expected to navigate the network efficiently from start to destination without unnecessary detours, recognizing that optimal pathfinding is foundational to handling complex scheduling scenarios. \item \textbf{Train-Speed Differences}: An agent should also address conflicts arising from varying train speeds.
 Slower trains can hinder the progress of faster ones, necessitating strategic planning to mitigate such issues.